 The columns are for the kinds of spending you do, and the rows are for tracking those categories over time.
 In this case, we’re tracking months, so we’ll put months across the top row of our spreadsheet, like this:

-Now that you’re set up, fill in your income and expenses and tally them up.
+Now fill in your income and expenses and tally them up.
 If you’re planning your monthly budget, put in your monthly salary and bills, and if you’re tracking weekly or annually just divide as necessary.

 You can use the SUM tool to save yourself from having to set up the calculations manually.
 The beauty of an online spreadsheet is it does all the math for you – after you take a few minutes to familiarize yourself with how formulas work.
 This is a great guide to get you started.